Create a Search Component

 <feature>

-The name of the feature module to be created.
+The name of the generated feature module.

 E.g. book for a feature module named "Book".